drewww/prism/_sources/making-a-roguelike/part3.rst.txt

       end
    end

-That's All for Now
+That's all for now
 ------------------

-In the next chapter we'll implement the player health, make kobolds dangerous by giving them the attack action, and implement the required logic for the player dying.
+We've started on a basic health system and made our ``Kick`` action deal damage.
+In the :doc:`next chapter <part4>` we'll implement the player health, make kobolds dangerous by giving them the attack action, and implement the required logic for the player dying.